ricardorauber/RestService/README.md

 One of the things that many people have issues is with the reponse from the server.
 Casting values, serializing, decoding... the possibilities are unlimited.
 What I tried to achieve with this framework was to have a nice response object that could provide us everything we want during the development (debugging) and release.

 The result is the `RestResponse` object.
-It has only the 3 properties `URLResponse` gives, the the original `URLRequest` and some nice computed properties and methods to handle the data.
+It has only the 3 properties that `URLResponse` gives us, the the original `URLRequest` and some nice computed properties and methods to handle the data.

 #### Status Code